Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 ## Contributing

 Please contribute as much as you like!
 Any improvements and suggestions are welcome.
+This is an older codebase with a lot of room for improvement in terms of validation, code cleanup, etc., so if you want to get your hands dirty, please send in a PR!

 ## Setup